Food safety compliance checklist

 If you need to refrigerate cooked food, cool it as quickly as possible.
 The target is to reduce the temperature from 63 degrees C to below 8 degrees C within 90 minutes.
 Divide large quantities into smaller, shallow containers.

-Reheat food until the core temperature reaches at least 75 degrees C (or 82 degrees C in Scotland).
+Reheat food until the core temperature reaches at least 75 degrees C (recommended guidance; in Scotland reheating to 82 degrees C is a legal requirement).
 Check with a probe thermometer.
 Only reheat food once.
 Do not add freshly cooked food to a batch that has already been reheated.

 Defrost food thoroughly before cooking unless manufacturer's instructions say to cook from frozen.
 Defrost in the fridge on a tray that catches drips, or use a microwave on the defrost setting if you plan to cook immediately.
 Never defrost food at room temperature.